ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Goals.md

 - Simple metrics available for work deposited in IR
 - Delegate deposit of work
 - Support for basic search of works, collections, people, and projects
+- Both Personal and Organizational profiles with owned collections

 ## Phase 2, Full Launch: